RausG/qlik-sense-timeline/README.md

 ```html
 <b>Duration:	</b>' & Hour(Timestamp(Max(End)) - Timestamp(Min(Start))) & ' h ' & Minute(Timestamp(Max(End)) - Timestamp(Min(Start))) & ' m ' & Second(Timestamp(Max(End)) - Timestamp(Min(Start))) & ' s
 ```
+## Third Dimension for Coloring
+I added a switch to the original project to activate that you can colorize the Timelines by colorcodes in a Third Dimension

+Example:

+if(Dimension1 = 'This', red(),blue())

+or by a colorcode in a Column of your Loadskript.

 ## SaaS Users